eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 `Is your project connected to Git?` (Question) -> In Sarah's sentence, she uses this inversion to ask Tom if his project is connected to Git in Eclipse.

+### This is

+This is is a simple way to start a sentence when describing something.
+For example:

+`This is confusing.` -> The situation is hard to understand.

+`This is exciting.` -> The situation makes you feel excited.

+`This is frustrating.` -> Being upset or annoyed because something isn't working as expected

 ---